XDUJiaweiChen/Dap-FL/README.md

-# Dap-FL
-Dap-FL: Federated Learning flourishes by adaptive tuning and secure aggregation
+# Dap-FL: Federated Learning flourishes by adaptive tuning and secure aggregation

 Implemented based on Tensorflow

+***
+- The copyright of the code in this project belongs to the authors of the Dap-FL paper and can only be used for academic research.
+If you need to quote or reprint, please indicate the source and the original link.

+- The final interpretation right of this copyright and disclaimer belongs to the authors.
+***

 ## Reference
 - primal-dual ddpg from [Accelerated Primal-Dual Policy Optimization for Safe Reinforcement Learning](https://arxiv.org/abs/1802.06480)